Minor Calvo: Controversy

-The situation worsened when the priest was stopped in his car by police officer of Costa Rica driving on the night in La Sabana Metropolitan Park (which is not a road crossing zone, and that for the most part, has no lighting at night) accompanied by a minor.
+The situation worsened when the priest was stopped in his car by a Costa Rican police officer driving at nighttime in the La Sabana Metropolitan Park (which is not a road crossing zone, and that for the most part, has no lighting at night) accompanied by a minor.
 While the father wasn't caught committing a crime, the situation was taken by many as reprehensible, or at least suspect.
 The father testified that he was teaching the child how to drive.

 Closing Radio Maria de Guadalupe

 Due to the highly controversial situation, Monsignor Román Arrieta Villalobos (who would die two years later), the highest Catholic authority in Costa Rica, decided to terminate the operations of the radio.
 Several groups demonstrated against the closure, as were certain groups of taxi drivers and other followers of the radio.
 But the decision was taken and held.

 Today, the frequency is used by the radio station "La Paz del Dial" and remains of a religious theme.